Trevor-143/pendings/README.md

-# Pendings
+# issue-tracker
-This is a Issue Tracker build with html, css and vanilla JavaScript.
+This is a simple Issue Tracker Web App build with vanilla JavaScript.